Methotrexate

 • Hyperuricemia

-• Note: For the treatment of overdoses and acute toxicities, the immediate administration of the antidote leucovorin (5-formyl tetrahydrofolate) is recommended.
+• Remark: For the treatment of overdoses and acute toxicities, the immediate administration of the antidote Leukovorin (5-formyl-tetrahydrofolate) is recommended.
 Dose: 10 mg/m2 KO i.v. or orally.

-• Reminder.
-Serious adverse effects (e.g. leukopenia) may occur with low endogenous folic acid depot (often in elderly patients) already with a dosage of 15-25 mg/week after 1-2 weeks of therapy; in this case, continuous monitoring of serum MTX levels is recommended!
-Simultaneous administration of folic acid (analogous dose to MTX).
+• Note!
+Serious side effects (e.g. leukopenia) can occur with low endogenous folic acid depots (often in older patients) even at a dosage of 15-25 mg/week after 1-2 weeks of therapy; continuous monitoring of serum MTX levels is recommended here!
+Simultaneous administration of folic acid (analogous dose as MTX).

 Interactions